diodon/UpwellingRefugia/README.md

 4. you can use NCO tools to clip the file or to concatenate multiple files into one (note: in the resulting files `time` is an unlimited dimension)

+## Note

+I am using a conda environment for the regridding process, which is in this repo